Wesco armed robbery suspect arrested

-Police arrested one man following an armed robbery at the Grand Haven Township Wesco gas station early Tuesday morning.
+GRAND HAVEN TWP. — Police arrested one man following an armed robbery at the Wesco gas station in Grand Haven Township early Tuesday morning.

-Ottawa County Sheriff’s deputies were called to the business at 14750 Mercury Drive at 2:26 a.m.
+Ottawa County Sheriff’s Office deputies were called to the business at 14750 Mercury Drive at 2:26 a.m.

-The investigation revealed that a single male entered the store and threatened the clerk with a knife while demanding money from the cash register.
+The investigation revealed that a man entered the store and threatened the clerk with a knife while demanding money from the cash register.
 The suspect was given an undisclosed amount of money from the register before he left the store on foot, according to Sgt.
-Chris Dill.
+Chris Dill of the Sheriff’s Office.

 Deputies located the man at his residence a short distance away from the store and took him into custody.